ordina-jworks/ordina-jworks.github.io/_posts/2021-02-17-Out-With-The-Old.md

 ---

 Almost fifty years ago, the movie “Logan’s Run” introduced the phrase “Out with the old, in with the new” into pop culture vernacular.
-The story depicted a dystopian world where all needs where met by advanced technology, but due to scarcity of resources the population was kept under control by forced termination of the citizens of this society at the age of 30.
+The story depicted a dystopian world where all needs were met by advanced technology, but due to scarcity of resources the population was kept under control by forced termination of the citizens of this society at the age of 30.
 If we were to flip this around on technology, we could conclude that in order to keep our business landscape manageable we need to address the lifespan of the assets in this landscape.

 In every organization there is only a finite amount of budget and capacity for changing the way things are done.